Understanding Tax Reporting Requirements for Timeshare Owners

-For most timeshare owners, there are no additional income tax reporting requirements for issues relating to their timeshare.
-There are some exceptions however, and under certain circumstances.
+For the majority of timeshare owners, there are generally no additional income tax reporting requirements related to their timeshare ownership.
+However, there are some exceptions, and under specific circumstances, reporting may be necessary.

 The confusion for many timeshare owners comes when their resort developer sends out an IRS tax form, the ‘1098’, which is a form typically used for reporting mortgage and other interest payments paid by the note obligor to the developer.
 If the mortgage note was instead for an individual’s primary or even a secondary, (or vacation) residence, then, those interest payments could be deductible to the taxpayer, assuming that the taxpayer elects to itemize their tax-deductible expenses.
 However, many taxpayers no longer itemize their deductions because the standard deduction is large enough to offer an equal or better overall deduction from a taxpayer’s adjusted gross income than the average itemizable deductions.